 Immediate RED FLAG!!!

 This is a useless piece of feedback.
-Put whomever gave it to you on the naughty step RIGHT NOW and join me children in examining why this feedback sucks big time …
+Put whomever gave it to you on the naughty step RIGHT NOW.
+Join me children in examining why this feedback sucks BIG TIME.

-… First off: okay, okay, the feedback-giver *means* well.
-And yes, just like “Show It, Don’t Tell It”, this advice probably started off good stuff.
 BUT I put it to you “we need to care more about your characters” creates waaaay more problems in drafts than it solves.
+Why?

 a) Tells us *something* about him/her in terms of personality